RediSearch/RediSearch/docs/Highlight.md

     specified, a built-in tag value is appended and prepended.

-#### Field Selection
+#### Field selection

 If no specific fields are passed to the `RETURN`, `SUMMARIZE`, or `HIGHLIGHT` keywords, then all of a document's fields are returned.
-However, if any of these keywords contain a `FIELD` directive, then the `SEARCH` command will only retun the sum total of all fields enumerated in any of those directives.
+However, if any of these keywords contain a `FIELD` directive, then the `SEARCH` command will only return the sum total of all fields enumerated in any of those directives.

 The `RETURN` keyword is treated specially, as it overrides any fields specified in `SUMMARIZE` or `HIGHLIGHT`.

 In the command `RETURN 1 foo SUMMARIZE FIELDS 1 bar HIGHLIGHT FIELDS 1 baz`, the fields `foo` is returned as-is, while `bar` and `baz` are not returned, because `RETURN` was specified, but did not include those fields.

 In the command `SUMMARIZE FIELDS 1 bar HIGHLIGHT FIELDS 1 baz`, `bar` is returned summarized and `baz` is returned highlighted.